bob123456678/TrainControl/Readme.md

 **Full Autonomy**

-Defined via a special [JSON configuration file](src/examples/Readme.md), represent your layout as a graph and enable complete automation of trains using just S88 sensors and an initial list of locomotive locations.
+Defined via a special [JSON configuration file](src/examples/Readme.md) that can be built using the UI, represent your layout as a graph and enable complete automation of trains using just S88 sensors and an initial list of locomotive locations.
 TrainControl will automatically keep track of where each train is located at any given time.
 You can pick destinations for specific trains, or let the system continuously execute random routes.

 ![UI screenshot: autonomy](assets/ui_autonomy.png?raw=true)

 The graph UI will show you which routes are active, which edges are locked, and where different trains are stationed.
 This can also help you debug your graph as you build it.
-While trains are not running, you can right-click any station to reassign a train.
+While trains are not running, you can right-click any station to reassign a train and view possible routes.

 <img src="assets/graphview.png?raw=true" alt="UI screenshot: autonomous graph visualizer" width="500">